Workforce profile

 3.1 Disability

-To ensure that our employment opportunities are accessible to disabled people, we are committed to be a ‘Disability Confident Employer[1]’.
+To ensure that our employment opportunities are accessible to disabled people, we fully commit to being a ‘Disability Confident Employer[2]’.
 We actively promote employment opportunities to disabled applicants, providing information in Plain English and offering accessible formats where necessary to facilitate the recruitment process.
+As part of our standard practice for staff, we offer specialist support such as Occupational Health and counselling.

 3.2 Ethnicity

-71.1% of the council’s workforce describe their ethnicity as White English/Welsh/Scottish /Northern Irish/British.
-This percentage has decreased compared to other years.
-The percentage of the workforce in Non-White ethnicities has increased in the last two years and stands at 17.0% in 31st March 2023.
-The proportion of staff who identify as Black/Black British has shown an increase from 6.9% in 2020/21 to 7.1% in 2022/23.
+73.3% of the Council’s workforce describe their ethnicity as White English/Welsh/Scottish /Northern Irish/ British.
+This percentage has increased compared to other years.
+The percentage of the workforce in Non-White ethnicities has increased in the last two years and stands at 18.5% in 31st March 2024.
+The proportion of staff who identify as Black/Black British has shown an increase from 6.9% in 2020/21 to 7.8% in 2023/24.

 3.3 Age profile

-The percentage of the council’s workforce aged 55 and over is 29.4% which is slightly higher than the number of staff aged 35 to 44 (23.8%).
+The percentage of the Council’s workforce aged 55 and over is 28.6% which is slightly higher than the number of staff aged 35 to 44 (24.5%).
 As more of the workforce moves into the 55 and over age range there is an increased importance on ensuring that in addition to retention initiatives to retain older workers, a robust succession planning mechanism is embedded to deliver business continuity, top talent, and leaders and managers of the future.

 3.4 Gender

-The Council employs more female staff, with 59.8% females and 40.2% males, although this distribution had dropped in the three years prior it is now increasing, as shown in the table below.
+The Council employs more female staff, with 59.7% females and 40.3% males, this distribution dropped compared to 2022/23 as shown in the table below.

 Age group | Women | Men |